ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 18.04](https://bazaar.launchpad.net/~ubuntu-mate-dev/ubuntu-seeds/ubuntu-mate.bionic/view/head:/desktop.minimal-remove)

 So, who's this aimed at?
-There are users who like to uninstall the software they do not need or want and build out their own desktop experience.
+There are users who like to uninstall the software they do not need or want to build out their own desktop experience.
 So for those users, a minimal install is a great platform to build on.
 For those of you interested in creating "kiosk" style devices, such as home brew Steam machines or Kodi boxes, then a minimal install is another useful starting